ftlabs/ftlabs.github.io/_posts/2019-08-28-antagonising-lucy-kellaway.md

 Lucy Kellaway, [scourge of corporate bullshit](https://ig.ft.com/sites/guffipedia/), [doyen of the well placed barb](https://twitter.com/lucykellaway/status/696392193884475392?lang=en), [opinionated Columnist](https://www.ft.com/comment/lucy-kellaway), and writer that day of new column piece, had just noticed our audio experiment muscling in on brand Kellaway.

-By chance, the FT Labs Team's new audio prototype had selected the latest LK article as one of the first assortment to be converted to audio using an artificial voice, Experimental Amy.
-The new audio player component sat prominently near the top of each article, giving the unforewarned ft.com readers a chance to listen to it.
+By chance, the FT Labs Team's new audio prototype had selected the latest Lucy Kellaway article as one of the first assortment to be converted to audio using an artificial voice, Experimental Amy.
+The new audio player component sat prominently near the top of each article, giving the unforewarned [ft.com](http://www.ft.com) readers a chance to listen to it.

 Only Lucy Kellaway narrates Lucy Kellaway's articles ([Listen to Lucy](https://www.ft.com/listen-to-lucy)), so almost immediately we had fallen foul of the second of our two primary project don’t-do-thats: